 Prepare the dish by lining the bottom with parchment paper with 3″ extensions on the ends to make it easy to lift out of the pan.
 Alternatively, you could spray the pan with non-stick baking spray or Baker’s Joy.

-Start making the batter by beating softened butter and granulated sugar together in a large bowl until it is smooth.
+Start making the batter by beating softened butter and granulated sugar together in a large mixing bowl until it is smooth.

 In a medium bowl, whisk together cornmeal, flour, baking powder, and salt.

 Next, in a separate mixing bowl, stir together buttermilk, honey, and eggs.

 Now it’s time to combine the ingredients.
-Start by adding half of the milk mixture, then half of the dry mixture into the sugar/butter mixture, whisking after each addition.
-Repeat with the rest of the ingredients and then stir in the jalapenos.
+Start by adding half of the wet ingredients, then half of the dry ingredients into the sugar/butter mixture, whisking after each addition.
+Repeat with the rest of the ingredients and then stir in the jalapeños.

 Bake the cornbread in the preheated oven for approximately 25 minutes and check for doneness.
 If a toothpick inserted in the middle does not come out clean, cover the cornbread in foil, and cook for an additional 10 – 15 minutes.

-Let the jalapeno cornbread cool on a wire rack for about 20 minutes before slicing.
+Let the jalapeño cornbread cool on a wire rack for about 20 minutes before slicing.
 Add a drizzle of honey to the top of each slice for a special touch.